 Agile as commonly practiced is naive when it comes to providing clarity for and insuring viability of the finished product.Agile tends to take care of the production team (software developers) – in an ingenious and elegant way.
 But Agile leaves that team dependent on substantial unspecified (and often unbudgeted) effort on the part of system architects and product managers.
 Planning for the effort and availability of those two groups, essential to the viability and clarity of software development, is treated as an externality – and that is a substantial omission!

 To make matters worse, when the need for the effort of those folks becomes apparent, that realization usually comes in the form of an emergency.
 Architects and product managers are then expected to devote unlimited time to the production effort, without regard to their other responsibilities.

 This is not a recipe for success, and most Agile shops are struggling with it.
 As far as how to remedy the situation, I don’t have a proven answer.
-But I think the key lies in exposing the business value of all the work required for a successful delivery, not just the production work.
+But I think the key might lie in exposing the effort required for all the work required for a successful delivery, not just the production work.

 I’m not exactly sure how this would work in practice, or where it would lead.
 But it strikes me as fertile enough ground to be tried, and I intend to try it.
 I will report back if my attempts bear fruit.
 In the meantime, I’d be interested in hearing about your experiences and observations.